introvoke/sequel-react-quickstart/README.md

 Welcome to the example repository for creating a frontend React application utilizing the Sequel components! 👋

-To view the live demo, navigate to the following URL: TODO
+To view the live demo, navigate to the following URL: https://introvoke.github.io/sequel-react-quickstart/

 For more information about Sequel's developer API, visit our [developer documentation site](https://docs.introvoke.com/docs).